Release of soNews #12 (March 2024)

 In January, GRTgaz began the basic engineering studies for the DHUNE project (Dunkirk Hydrogen Universal Network), the future hydrogen transport infrastructure in the Dunkirk industrial port area.
 This third development phase will take 18 months to analyse and clarify all aspects of the project, from the provisional 10 km route to the technical, land, administrative, environmental and industrial safety issues.
 The first 10 km section of the system operated by GRTgaz is expected to come on stream at the end of 2027.
 The region’s major industrial players, such as ArcelorMittal, are eagerly awaiting this opportunity to accelerate the decarbonisation process.

 The Greater Paris metropolitan area is aiming to become carbon neutral by 2050.
 Yes, but how can we wean this region of 7 million people off carbon-based energy?
 How can we produce enough renewable energy to meet future needs?
-In an exclusive podcast, Frédéric Moulin, GRTgaz’s Regional Delegate for Val-de-Seine, gives his analysis and predictions.
+Analysis and predictions in an exclusive podcast.

 For two days, in the heart of Lyon’s Cité Internationale, MIX.E 2024 will put the spotlight on the energy transition for businesses.
 More than 4,000 visitors are expected to attend to discuss decarbonisation from every angle, including renewable gases.
 GRTgaz will be there!